n2048-creative-technology/blender-robstride/README.md

 Safety and Notes
 - Run mode sends motion commands; ensure your hardware is safe to move.
-- Learn mode disables the motor and records incoming encoder values as keyframes.
+- Learn mode disables the node and records incoming encoder values as keyframes.
 - PID indices and some CANopen details are placeholders; provide your RobStride device spec/EDS to finalize.
 - The add-on hides the “CAN Interface” in the UI but stores it in the JSON and Add-on Preferences; adjust there if you need a different backend.